The International Institute for Justice and the Rule of Law

 The International Institute for Justice and the Rule of Law, also referred to as The IIJ or Malta Institute, is an International body, which aims to improve governance within underdeveloped countries, with its main focus on counter-terrorism.
 The IIJ was founded in 2014 by twelve founding nations and is based in Valletta, Malta.
 It is often referred to as a Global Counter-Terrorism Forum inspired institution.
-The founding nations include the Netherlands, United Kingdom, France, the United States and the EU.
+The founding nations include the United Kingdom, France, the United States and the EU.
 It also partnered with a number of International federations, such as the United Nations and the EU.

 Since 2014, the IIJ has focused on improving rule of law within Africa and also the Middle East.
 Its main objective is to train justice sector practitioners and also minimise terrorism in the regions.

+Structure

+The International Institute for Justice and the Rule of Law is based out of Valletta, Malta.
+However, the Counter-Terrorism Organization has offices and events all around the world in places such as Argentina, Burkina Faso, Cote d'Ivorie, Kenya, Kuwait, Jordan, Ghana, Nigeria, Uganda, Indonesia, and the Philippines amongst others.

+The International Institute for Justice and the Rule of Law is led by the Executive Secretary who, with the support of the Director of Administration and Outreach, the Director of Programmes, and the Director of the Academic Unit, manages day-to-day operations.
+The staff consists of 17 international hires, 16 local hires, and five long-term secondments with the latest secondee joining from Kuwait in 2024.
+The IIJ Team currently consists of 38 staff members from 22 countries.

+The Executive Secretary reports to the Governing Board of Administrators, a group of the countries Algeria, France, Germany, Italy, Jordan, Kuwait, Malta, Morocco, Nigeria, Tunisia, Turkey, the United Kingdom, and the United States of America.